Associated British Foods plc – Annual report – 14 September 2019

 Impact on the group’s results and financial position

 Lease liabilities are measured initially at the present value of lease payments yet to be paid, subsequently adjusted for interest and lease payments as well as a number of other changes to lease provisions.
-Lease liabilities will be included in net debt.
+Lease liabilities are included in net debt.

 Right-of-use assets are measured initially at cost (including the value of the lease liability) and subsequently at cost less accumulated depreciation and any impairment losses, adjusted for any remeasurement of the lease liability.
-Right-of-use assets will be reported as non-current assets.
+Right-of-use assets are reported as non-current assets.

 There is no change to overall cash flows.
 Operating lease payments were previously presented as operating cash flows and finance lease payments were allocated between payments of principal and interest within financing cash flows.
 Under IFRS 16, lease payments are split between payments of principal and interest, presented as financing cash flows.

-IFRS 16 will affect a number of financial statement captions and ratios, including the following:
+IFRS 16 affects a number of other financial statement captions and ratios, including the following:

 The group will reassess its incentive arrangements to align targets with the new accounting requirements.

-IFRS 16 is expected to have the most significant impact on the Retail segment given the number of significant store leases to which Primark is a party.
+IFRS 16 has the most significant impact on the Retail segment given the number of significant store leases to which Primark is a party.

 The group acts as a lessee, lessor and sub-lessor for land and buildings, and plant and machinery, under operating leases.